pedscoffee/PhysicianPromptEngineering/clinical-ai-course.md

 - WebGPU support for AI model (most modern browsers)
 - ~2GB free RAM for optimal performance
 - Internet connection for initial model download (then works offline)

-## Questions or Issues?

-This course is part of the Physician Prompt Engineering open-source project.
-If you encounter any issues or have suggestions, please let us know!